vincentho7/Point2CADGradioApp/README.md

 # Point2CADGradioApp
 Point2CAD Reconstruction Algorithm and Visualization

-This GitHub repository hosts an application built with Gradio for visualizing and reconstructing CAD models using point clouds using Point2CAD.
+This GitHub repository hosts an application built for Gradio for visualizing 3d Model.
+The application reconstructs CAD models using Point2CAD with point clouds as an input.

 The Point2CAD algorithm is taken from https://www.obukhov.ai/point2cad BY by Yujia Liu, Anton Obukhov, Jan Dirk Wegner, and Konrad Schindler.